werf/werf/docs/pages/configuration/stapel_image/git_directive.md

   to: /app/assets
 ```

-When processing a config, werf calculates the possible intersections among all git mappings concerning `includePaths` and `excludePaths` filters.
-If an intersection is detected, then werf can resolve simple conflicts with implicitly adding `excludePaths` into the git mapping.
+When processing a config, werf calculates the possible intersections among all _git mappings_ concerning `includePaths` and `excludePaths` filters.
+If an intersection is detected, then werf can resolve simple conflicts with implicitly adding `excludePaths` into the _git mapping_.
 In other cases, the build ends with an error.
 However, implicit `excludePaths` filter can have undesirable effects, so try to avoid conflicts of intersecting paths between configured git mappings.

 Implicit `excludePaths` example: